 Or rather, they are all I want to think about.
-Call it a distraction piece, call it what you want, kitchen projects have and probably always will be, my escape.
-For the last while, this escape has taken a naturalist turn and I am all the more grateful for the fairy wonderland it has opened my eyes too.
+Call it a distraction piece, call it what you want, kitchen projects have been— and probably always will be— my escape.
+For the last while, this escape has taken a naturalist turn and I am all the more grateful for the enchantment it has opened my eyes to.

 After talking about some of my recent foraging outings with a co-worker, specifically mentioning how magnolia petals turn deep pink hues when put in an acid like lemonade or kombucha, she got excited and asked me if I had ever heard of blue butterfly pea flowers, which turn from deep blue to purple when mixed with an acid, often lemonade.
 A week later, she brought in a bag of dried petals and gifted them to me.
 I couldn’t have been more excited for this “magic trick for kids.”

 Though I had heard of them vaguely before, I had never had my own butterfly pea flowers to experiment with at home, and didn’t know much about them at all.
 After consulting Edible Flowers, I learned so much more.
 Not only is this flower the stuff of witchy magic potions, but FUN FACT, its latin name is Clitoria ternatea, which is, as a matter of fact, referring to exactly what is sounds like it is referring to.
 Like a Georgia O’keeffe painting, the stuff of iconography.